 Get that promotion all because of God’s elevation.

 Promise me to build habits, healthy habits.
 Promise me to spend 5-minute of praying than 5-minute of complaining.
 Promise me to be early and not running late.
 Don’t miss out on anything God has prepared for you in your workplace.
-Promise me not to keep on wandering what is but really plan and commit those plans to the Lord.
+Promise me not to keep on wondering what is but really plan and commit those plans to the Lord.
 Listen to His leading and step into it.
 Walk into it with Him.
 Promise me not to procrastinate.

 You see, you got to hate some bad habits so you can build healthy ones.